wp-plugins/page-scroll-to-id/readme.txt

 Yes, by adding the html attribute `data-ps2id-offset` to a link.
 For example, `<a href="#id" rel="m_PageScroll2id" data-ps2id-offset="100">link</a>` will offset scroll-to position by 100 pixels.
 You may also use the `ps2id` shortcode to create links with specific offsets, e.g. `[ps2id url='#id' offset='100']link[/ps2id]`.

+= How do I disable the plugin on small screens? =

+Use the 'Disable plugin below screen-size' option in plugin settings.
+You can set a minimum width,height value required in order to enable plugin functionality.

 = Can I use the plugin to scroll an overflowed div? =

 No. The plugin scrolls the entire page (the document's root element) so it works correctly highlighting links, alongside deep linking plugins etc. with mouse and touch events.